citp/privacy-policy-historical/n/na/nau/naukri.com.md

 **Confidentiality and Security**

   * We limit access to personal information about you to employees who we believe reasonably need to come into contact with that information to provide products or services to you or in order to do their jobs.
   * " We have physical, electronic, and procedural safeguards that comply with the laws prevalent in India to protect personal information about you.
-We seek to ensure compliance with the requirements of the Information Technology Act, 2000 and Rules made thereunder to ensure the protection and preservation of your privacy.
+We seek to ensure compliance with the requirements of the Information Technology Act, 2000 as amended and rules made thereunder to ensure the protection and preservation of your privacy.